kris927b/SkillSpan/README.md

 If you rather than running all experiments wants to run individual experiments, we have provided two scripts.

-One for running an experiment as in JobBERT on Skills where it runs all 5 seeds:
+One for running an experiment on all 5 seeds:

 ```
 MODEL = bert | jobbert | spanbert | jobspanbert